A Christmas Bucket List for Everyone!

 Drive to see a light show.
-We have several drive thru light shows that take place near us.
-This year is a great time to take part in them!
+We have several drive-thru light shows near us.
+This is the perfect easy activity when you are tired.

 Attend a Christmas festival.
-See if there are outdoor activities still going on near you.
+See if there are activities going on near you.

 Drop off a meal, gift, or presents to a nearby holiday drive.

 Go to church.
 Or watch it online.

 Volunteer.
 Many places need help keeping up with demand over the holiday season.